veilchen-web/veilchen/docs/api.rst

 Routing
 -------------------

-Bottle maintains a stack of :class:`Bottle` instances (see :func:`app` and :class:`AppStack`) and uses the top of the stack as a *default application* for some of the module-level functions and decorators.
+Veilchen maintains a stack of :class:`Veilchen` instances (see :func:`app` and :class:`AppStack`) and uses the top of the stack as a *default application* for some of the module-level functions and decorators.

 .. function:: route(path, method='GET', callback=None, **options)